xitiomet/json-roller/README.md

  -d,--dissect       Dissect JSON data into each nested key value pair
                     (STDOUT)
- -e,--merge         Merge all input objects into a single object (STDOUT) -i,--input <arg>   Input file .json only
- -k,--keys <arg>    Comma seperated list of keys for nested structures.
+ -e,--merge         Merge all input objects into a single object (STDOUT) -i,--input <arg>   Input file .json only use commas for multiple files -k,--keys <arg>    Comma seperated list of keys for nested structures.
                     Used to replace layer0key,layer1key or provide keys for nesting